 Addicts often say the Ibogaine showed them exactly what they needed to see—but they also admit they never want to take Ibogaine again.

-This mixture of a difficult experience, mixed with the emotional release and acceptance, makes the psychedelic experience from Ibogaine treatment one of the most effective for those dealing with addiction and dealing with these issues that cause addictive behavior.
+The difficult experience, mixed with the emotional release and acceptance, makes the psychedelic experience from Ibogaine treatment one of the most effective for those dealing with addiction and other underlying issues that often promote addictive behavior.

 Is Ibogaine Right for Me?